FluffyMaguro/SC2_Coop_Overlay/README.md

 # Changelog
 * 1.19 version (work in progress)

+      - Showing timings of bonus objectives
       - New hotkey to show player winrates
-      - Showing timings of bonus objectives
-      - Map name is reported in english
       - Updated for Zagara mastery changes
+      - Map name is reported in English
       - Improved replay analysis for non-english replays
-      - Artanis top bar kill counts are more accurate, Unbound Fanatics count towards it
+      - Artanis top bar kill counts are more accurate, Unbound Fanatics count towards the top bar
       - Various tweaks and fixes

 * 1.18 version